Purpose of this policy

 Following the use of restraint on a student, appropriate supports must be offered to the following people:

 - The student who has been restrained or secluded and their parents/guardians.
 This may include participation in decisions involving the student’s behaviour management, Student Support Group meetings, the development of a student Behaviour Support Plan, and involvement of Student Support Services.
-For policy advice on the prevention of endangering behaviour and promoting positive behaviours see:
+For policy advice on the prevention of endangering behaviour and promoting positive behaviours refer to:

 - Other students and staff members who were involved in or witnessed the incident.
 This may include a debriefing in relation to the incident, and counselling support.